The Pyramid Of Amenmehat I

 The Design and the Plan of the Pyramid of Senosurt I

 In the same manner, as the pyramid of his father and many of the pyramids of former kings of ancient Egypt, the entrance to the Pyramid of Senosurt I was constructed in the northern section of the pyramid and on the ground level.

-It seems like Senosurt I followed his father even in the internal plan of his pyramid, as he had a very simple plan for his pyramid in El Lisht.
-It consisted of a passageway going downwards below the pyramid and leading to the burial chamber at the very end, located in the center of the pyramid.
+It seems like Senosurt I followed his father even in the internal plan of his pyramid, as he had a straightforward method for his pyramid in El Lisht.
+It consisted of a passageway descending below the pyramid and leading to the burial chamber at the very end, located in the pyramid's center.

-A distinctive feature of the burial chamber of the Pyramid of Senosurt I in El Lisht is that the ceiling of the room was erected in the shape of a pyramid as well.
-The burial chamber itself was constructed extremely deep into the ground to prevent thieves from entering inside it.
+A distinctive feature of the Pyramid of Senosurt I burial chamber in El Lisht is that the room's ceiling was erected in the shape of a pyramid.
+The burial chamber was constructed extremely deep into the ground to prevent thieves from entering it.

 The Mortuary Temples of Senosurt I

-Senosurt I had been largely influenced by the kings of the 6th dynasty, and he copied the design and plan of their mortuary temples that were located east of the pyramid, and it was constructed in the common style.
+Senosurt, the king of the 6th dynasty, had mainly influenced me, and he copied the design and plan of their mortuary temples that were located east of the pyramid and constructed in the typical style.
 However, nothing remains of it today.

-Situated near the mortuary complex of Senosurt I, there were a number of queens' pyramids that were constructed in different periods of time after the building of the pyramid itself, but none of them remained until today.
+Situated near the mortuary complex of Senosurt I, several queens' pyramids were constructed in different periods after the building of the pyramid itself, but none of them remained until today.

-These Queens' Pyramids were built in the ruling periods of Amenmehat I and Senosurt I, and they all had small bases and relatively small burial chambers with extensive decorations and wonderful wall paintings.
+These Queens' Pyramids were built in the ruling periods of Amenmehat I and Senosurt I, and they all had small bases and relatively small burial chambers with extensive decorations and fantastic wall paintings.